zoom2ashish/ai-llm-examples/stock-researcher/README.md

 - Pass the stock data and news to LLM (Language Model) for analysis
 - Get Sentiment Analysis

+# LLM
+- Uses Ollama running on localhost with the model `llama3.2:latest`

 ## UI Screenshot
 ![Stock Analyzer UI](./StockAnalyzer.png)

+## Future Improvements
+- Preprocess the news and pass it as summary to the LLM
+- Add more indicators and strategies
+- Add global events and news that impact the stock market and individual stocks